cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-5-simulation-video-3.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: bEF_PpP6eCM
 ---
 Simulation produces a distribution of possible outcomes.
-This is conveniently shown as a Cumulative distribution Target Curve.
+This is conveniently shown as a cumulative distribution target curve.